-A guide to problems, costs, maintenance and repair for your 2007 GMC Sierra 2500 HD
+A guide to repairs, service, and maintenance costs for your 2007 GMC Sierra 2500 HD

 One or more heater & AC (HVAC) temperature and/or air delivery mode door actuator may fail, resulting in improper temperature or air delivery.
 If this occurs, fault code(s) should be stored in the HVAC control module which should assist in diagnoses.

 The 4WD transfer case encoder motor position sensor or the selector switch may fail causing the service 4WD message to be displayed.
 Fault code(s) stored in the transfer case control module will be of assistance in determining the exact fault causing the message to be displayed.

 2007 GMC Sierra 2500 HD QuestionsPO507 WHAT AND WHERE IS THIS (1 answer)